Jarred Kelenic Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- The 27-year-old righty last appeared Friday, Oct.
-14 against the New York Yankees, when he started and went 5 2/3 innings.
+- The 24-year-old right-hander last appeared Thursday, Sept.
+15 against the Chicago White Sox, when he started and went four innings.

+- Over his two appearances last season he finished with an 18.41 ERA and a 2.455 WHIP, putting together a 0-2 record.

 © 2023 Data Skrive.
 All rights reserved.